vpfeifer/url-short/README.md

 ./gradlew build docker && docker run -d -p 8080:8080 vpfeifer/url-short
 ```

+You can see some test data going to http://localhost:8080/shortUrls

 ## Built With

 * [SpringBoot](https://spring.io/projects/spring-boot) - The web framework used